-8. Hands must be kept well away from saw blade.

-9. Saw blade MUST be parallel to fence, to minimize possibility of kickbacks.

-10. For every new width of cut, a new PUSHER BOARD must be used.

-11. The pusher board should be the same thickness as the workpiece.
+- 8. Hands must be kept well away from saw blade. - 9.
+Saw blade MUST be parallel to fence, to minimize possibility of kickbacks. - 10.
+For every new width of cut, a new PUSHER BOARD or a reworked PUSHER BOARD to remove the material containing the kerf - must be used. - 11.
+The pusher board should be the same thickness as the workpiece.
 No thinner for strength, or no thicker since the nose of the guard must clear the top of the workpiece with minimum clearance.